microsoft/windows-ai-studio-templates/tutorials/03_structured_output/README.md

 - Access to desired model providers

 ## Getting started with the tutorial
 Remember the [Craft Prompt](https://github.com/microsoft/windows-ai-studio-templates/tree/dev/tutorials/01_craft_prompt/README.md) tutorial we went through earlier?
-In that tutorial, we build a prompt to generate questions for educational scenario with samples and instructions to guide the AI to use markdown output in this format:
+In that tutorial, we built a prompt to generate questions for educational scenarios with samples and instructions to guide the AI to use markdown output in this format:

 - **Topic**: Mathematics
 - **Question:** What is the smallest prime number?